-To understand well why narcissists can be so mean, I would like you to recall the last time someone emotionally hurt you.
-Most probably you felt angry and wished to see the person who hurt you suffer and pay for his mistake.
-You do not only feel emotionally disconnected from the person who hurt you but you wish to see them suffer as well.
-This is a normal reaction to being hurt and there is nothing wrong with it, if it only lasts for a short period of time.
-Now what do you think would happen if a person was constantly subjected to emotional hurt for years especially in childhood?
+To understand well why narcissists are so mean, I would like you to recall the last time someone hurt you.
+You probably felt angry and wished to see that person suffer and pay for his mistake.
+You do not only feel emotionally disconnected from the person who has hurt you but you also wish to see them suffer as well.
+This is a normal reaction and there is nothing wrong with it, as long as it only lasts for a short period of time.
+Now, what do you think would happen if a person was constantly subjected to emotional abuse for years especially in childhood?
 How would this person’s personality turn out to be.

-People usually take extra measure unconsciously to prevent the past painful experiences from happening again even if it means altering their personality.
-A person who was bitten by a dog in childhood may fear all dogs even in adulthood.
+People usually take extra measures unconsciously to prevent the past painful experiences from happening again.
+Your subconscious mind can change your personality in order to achieve a certain goal.
+A person who was bitten by a dog in childhood may develop a fear of dogs that will last throughout his adulthood.
 By developing the fear of dogs he makes sure that the past will never repeat itself.

 Short-term stress and Short-term Meanness

 People in general usually have low tolerance of additional stresses when they are going through a stressful life event.
-Annoying a stressed person slightly can make them lash out at you like you seriously offended them.
-A narcissist can be very kind when they going through a smooth life experience but very mean when they are facing distress.
+Annoying a stressed person slightly can make them lash out at you, or even harm you.
+A narcissist can be very kind when they going through a pleasant life experience but very mean when they are facing distress.

 Dealing With a Mean Narcissist

 As you can see mean narcissists deserve pity.
+They just have unsolved emotional problems that got them trapped in a certain mood all the time.
 Next time a narcissist does something mean to you, you should just feel sorry for them because they are the victims of unpleasant circumstances.

 In addition, you should try to avoid them if possible to avoid suffering the consequences of their own problems.
 (See why are narcissist so jealous)